Tooth Extractions – Pasadena, TX

 Tooth Extraction Aftercare

-Before you leave our office, we will provide you with specific aftercare instructions to help you stay comfortable and avoid complications.
+Before you leave our dental office, we will provide you with specific aftercare instructions to help you stay comfortable and avoid complications.
 Every case is different, but here are some steps that we typically recommend for a quick recovery:

 - Rinse with saltwater 24 hours after your procedure.